Sukh Dev

-Sukh Dev FNA, FASc (born 17 June 1923) is an Indian organic chemist, academic, researcher and writer, known for his contributions in the development of Guggulsterone, a plant-derived steroid used as a therapeutic and nutritional agent.
-He has conducted advanced research in biomedical science and natural products chemistry and holds 55 patents for his findings.
+Sukh Dev FNA, FASc (17 June 1923 – 16 October 2024) was an Indian organic chemist, academic, researcher and writer, known for his contributions in the development of guggulsterone, a plant-derived steroid used as a therapeutic and nutritional agent.
+He conducted advanced research in biomedical science and natural products chemistry and held 55 patents for his findings.

-He is a recipient of several honors including the Shanti Swarup Bhatnagar Prize, the highest Indian award in science and technology.
+Dev was a recipient of several honours including the Shanti Swarup Bhatnagar Prize, the highest Indian award in science and technology.
 In 2008, the Government of India awarded him the Padma Bhushan, the third highest civilian honour of India, for his contributions to science and technology.

 Biography

-Sukh Dev was born on 17 June 1923 at Chakwal, in the Punjab province of then- British India to Hari Chand Lala and Maya Vanti.
-He graduated with honors from Dayanand Anglo Vedic College, Lahore of the Punjab University in 1943 and secured his master's degree (MSc) from the same institution in 1945.
+Sukh Dev was born on 17 June 1923 at Chakwal, in the Punjab province of British India to Hari Chand Lala and Maya Vanti.
+He graduated with honours from Dayanand Anglo Vedic College, Lahore of the Punjab University in 1943 and secured his master's degree (MSc) from the same institution in 1945.
 He then joined the Indian Institute of Science, Bangalore (IISc) as a research associate.
 Moving to India after the Partition, he studied under noted natural products chemist Praphulla Chandra Guha at the IISc, obtaining his PhD in 1948.
 After taking his doctorate, he conducted post-doctoral research at the Massachusetts Institute of Technology with John D. Roberts.

-From 1951 to 1953, he was a senior research fellow at the IISc. and continued there as a lecturer in organic chemistry from 1953 to 1959, with a brief stint as a research associate at the University of Illinois at Urbana–Champaign in 1957-58 under Elias James Corey.
+From 1951 to 1953, he was a senior research fellow at IISc. and continued there as a lecturer in organic chemistry from 1953 to 1959, with a brief stint as a research associate at the University of Illinois at Urbana–Champaign in 1957–58 under Elias James Corey.
 After securing the degree of DSc from IISC in 1960, he joined the National Chemical Laboratory, Pune the same year as the Head (Assistant Director) of the Organic Chemistry (Natural Products) Division where he stayed till 1974, with a promotion to deputy director in 1968.
 In 1974, he was appointed director of the Malti-Chem Research Centre in Nandesari where he worked till 1988.
 In 1989, he joined the Indian Institute of Technology, New Delhi as the INSA S. N. Bose Research Professor, shifting to the Dr. B.R.
-Ambedkar Centre For Biomedical Research of Delhi University in 1994 where he is a visiting professor.
+Ambedkar Centre For Biomedical Research of Delhi University in 1994 where he was a visiting professor.

+Dev died on 16 October 2024, at the age of 101.